 Well, the data speaks for itself.

 According to researchers, 84% of the companies that work on customer engagement perceived a lift in their earnings.And loyal customers are 5 times more likely to purchase again and 5 times less expensive than getting new ones.

 In a nutshell, customer engagement is key because it will guarantee your business continuity, not only from a financial point of view but from a symbolic capital perspective based on competitors’ differentiation and social reputation.

-How to calculate customer engagement #
+How to measure customer engagement #

 Customer engagement seems like a difficult concept to estimate.
 But, even as slippery as it is, there are some customer engagement metrics you would find useful to track your efforts and check if you’re on the round of nurturing meaningful relationships with your customers.

-1. Conversation rate #
+1. Conversation rate (CVR) #

 CVR = (total number of conversions / total number of visitors or sessions) * 100

-2. Net Promoter Score ® (NPS) #
+2. Net Promoter Score (NPS) #

-NPS ® = % of promoters - % of detractors
+NPS = % of promoters - % of detractors

-4. Bounce rate #
+3. Bounce rate (BR) #